“You are what you eat.”

 The truth is, digestion is an extremely taxing process for our bodies.
-Believe me when I say, it requires all hands on deck to liquify, absorb and assimilate the protein in that juicy sirloin you just devoured.
+Believe me, when I say, it requires all hands on deck to liquefy, absorb and assimilate the protein in that juicy sirloin you just devoured.

 Many of us were told from an early age that we couldn’t go to school and think effectively until our bellies were full of artificially colored and flavored, corn-derived sugary cereal.
 And in fact, it should have been just the opposite.
 Sorry kids, Tony the Tiger was not your friend after all.

 As humans, we’ve evolved and adapted to thrive on fewer meals and longer times in between meals.
 For primitive mankind, a bounty was sparse, so we would load up while we could.
 While we would likely graze periodically on low-lying heirloom fruits and vegetables, the next big score might not come for many hours or even days.

 When I first began intermittent fasting, the most obvious benefit was my mental clarity.
 Once I started skipping breakfast, that early morning fog simply disappeared.
 By not bogging down the system with a heavy meal right out of the gate each day, more energy, both mentally and physically, was readily available.

 Another, often more overlooked benefit, is that it changed my relationship with food and what I believed my body needed.
 It halted my neuroticism about what I ate or when I ate to start out each day.
 I had programmed myself to believe that I needed a full meal every morning to function, and yet here I was, feeling better than ever by doing just the opposite.